Annapurna Base Camp Trek in Nepal: what to pack, when to trek, + how to prepare

 My overall recommendation is to get on the stair master!
 A large majority of the trail is made up of steep steps and stone-stair inclines.
 My trainer told me that I should imitate this movement (walking up steep steps) before the trek and I’m so happy I did, because my legs felt properly conditioned for every long day.

 Fitness goes beyond physicality!
-It is imperative that you get your mind right before you head up the mountain because your positive thoughts will carry you long after your tired legs will.
+You must get your mind right before you head up the mountain because your positive thoughts will carry you long after your tired legs will.
 Our guides constantly reminded us that a positive mindset is what gets you to base camp.
 I saw a lot of people have minor breakdowns on the trek, especially on the rainy days when we were being attacked by jungle leeches (totally fair), which is why I kept asking everyone little questions to take their minds off of the trail ahead.
 The trek is honestly meditative if you let it be.
 Pick a mantra and say it over and over again in your head so that, before you know it, you’re magically at your destination.

 what to pack for the Annapurna Base Camp trek ↴